About

 Instructions:

-Doughnut Dough
+Doughnut dough

 • Mix on low speed with the paddle attachment or kneading hook on your mixer, until the mix comes together.
+You can also use a spatula for this as well.

-• If you used the paddle mix, switch to the dough hook and start kneading the dough.
+• If you used the paddle mix, switch to the dough hook and start kneading the dough for about 5 minutes.

-• Knead the dough for about 5 - 7 minutes until you have a soft, shiny, slightly tacky dough.
+• Knead the dough for about 5 – 7 minutes until you have a soft, shiny, slightly tacky dough.
+Check if the dough is kneaded well with the window pane test.

 • Knead the dough for a couple of minutes in your hands till you have a smooth dough ball.